NEW: A TransAsia representative: Pilots who fly ATR planes must pass tests

 “I thought something’s wrong with the engine because I always take this flight,” Huang told CNN affiliate ETTV from his hospital bed Thursday.

 Stephen Fredrick, a pilot who once flew ATRs for American Airlines, told CNN this week that it looked like Flight GE235 was gliding when dashboard cameras on the ground captured the moments before it crashed into the river.

-Fredrick pointed to the position of the nose -- slightly down -- and the wings, which were level.
-He said he also thought the plane may have lost power in one or both of the engines.
+Fredrick pointed to the position of the nose, slightly down, and the wings, level.
+He said he thought the plane may have lost power in one or both of the engines.